michalis0/ML_dataiku/Day 2/README.md

 - **f.** Test the model with new data !
     - When machine learning models are trained, you can input new "unseen" data to see how the model would predict a certain value.
 To do so, you can download the test dataset that we have prepared for you under this [link](https://github.com/michalis0/ML_dataiku/blob/main/Day%202/Datasets/Classification/1_advertising_testing_set.csv) (remember to download as "raw" file, clicking on the top right icon).
 Now, as done before, import the dataset naming it "testing_set".

-Once imported, click on "Predict" in the tab on the right side and select the "Predict Clicked on Ad (binary)" as the Prediction model and create the recipe.
+Once imported, click/select the newly imported test dataset, and then scroll down on the right tab to find the green "Predict".
+Select the "Predict Clicked on Ad (binary)" as the Prediction model and create the recipe.
 Then click on run.

 Once you get back to the **"flow"** you should see [this](https://github.com/michalis0/ML_dataiku/blob/main/Day%202/HELP/final_pipeline_day_2.png) pipeline, click on testing_set_scored to see the predicted values.